stevewil/academic-kickstart2/content/home/experience.md

   location = "Los Angeles, California" date_start = "1994-09-01"
   date_end = "1995-05-31"
-  description = """Taught a variety of courses on the history of Latin America and Brazil."""
+  description = """Taught a variety of courses on the history of Latin America and Brazil.
+Experimented with email-based assignment submission from students which was a first of its kind at LMU."""

 [[experience]]
   title = "Adjunct Professor"